itsmariodias/bert-mcoatt-vqa/README.md

 See `python run.py -h` for more details.
 1. `--RUN=str` for mode to run in.
 Either `'train', 'eval' or 'test'`.
 2. `--CONFIG=str` loads the yaml config file to use for building the model.
 See `configs/` for config files for the models given in our paper.
-3. `--VERSION=str` for which model version to load either to resume training or for evaluation.
+3. `--SPLIT=str` the data split on which the model should be trained on.
+Default is `train`.
-4. `--EVAL=True` for whether we evaluate the model after training is done.
+4. `--NO_EVAL` for whether we evaluate the model after training is done.
+Include if you do not want to evaluate.
-5. `--PRELOAD=True` loads all image features directly into memory.
+5. `--PRELOAD` loads all image features directly into memory.
 Only do this if you have sufficient RAM.
+6. `--SEED=int` Specify seed to be used by random number generators during training.
+7. `--VERSION=str` for which model version to load either to resume training or for evaluation.
+Version is based on seed generated.
-6. `--DATA_DIR=str` for where the dataset and other files are stored.
+8. `--DATA_DIR=str` for where the dataset and other files are stored.
 Default is `data/`.
-7. `--OUTPUT_DIR=str` for where the results are saved.
+9. `--OUTPUT_DIR=str` for where the results are saved.
 Default is `results/`.
-8. `--CHECKPOINT_DIR=str` for where the model checkpoints are saved.
+10. `--CHECKPOINT_DIR=str` for where the model checkpoints are saved.
 Default is `checkpoints/`.
-9. `--FEATURES_DIR=str` for where the image features are stored.
+11. `--FEATURES_DIR=str` for where the image features are stored.
 Default is `data/{feature_type}`.
+12. `--START_EPOCH=int` for which epoch to start training.
+Useful for resuming training.
+Default is `0`.
+13. `--FEATURES_DIR=int` for how many epochs to train the model for.
+Default is `10`.

 ## Evaluation
 The following script will start evaluation: